Yoga Poses that Help Relieve Menstrual Cramps

 4. Supta virasana

 This position is like the “reclining hero” and here we add support to make it more relaxing.
-You can use a big cushion (or multiple), or a sheet.
+You can use a big cushion (or multiple cushions), or a sheet.

-- Sit on your knees on the floor or a mat.
+- Kneel on the floor or a mat.
 The support goes behind you.